-For the most current information, refer to NWACC Withdrawal from a Credit Course Policy (4004).
+Refer to NWACC Withdrawal from Credit Course Policy (4004) for additional details.

 REFUND APPEAL

 Under certain circumstances, students may be eligible to request a tuition refund.
 If the student's learning experience was disrupted by one of the following extenuating circumstances, they may be eligible to submit a request for appeal: